Singer and talk show host Kelly Clarkson recently filed for divorce from Brandon Blackstock, her husband of seven years.

 An aspect of Clarkson and Blackstock’s marriage that may complicate matters is Blackstock assuming the role of Clarkson’s manager after they were wed.
 He may make a case that he was responsible for Clarkson’s many lucrative deals and should receive a larger piece of certain marital assets than whatever language on this (if any) is present in the prenup.
 A judge could decide there is compelling enough reason to hear this kind of request.
 Clarkson and Blackstock could also work out these sorts of issues with their attorneys out of court.

 For these types of reasons, couples going through a divorce with a prenuptial agreement still benefit from mediation and collaborative divorce to work though any outstanding issues not covered by the prenup.
 Out of court methods are private and do not require revealing the prenup’s terms, nor the term’s of the divorce, in any public documents.

 Interested in establishing a prenuptial agreement before your upcoming wedding?
-For advice and answers to all your questions about prenuptial agreements, call us today to schedule a FREE attorney consultation: 888-888-0919, or click the button below.
+For advice and answers to all your questions about prenuptial agreements, call us today to schedule an initial attorney consultation: 888-888-0919, or click the button below.